peytoncordero/DRI25/data-literacies.md

 For example, The Graduate Center's [Data Management](https://libguides.gc.cuny.edu/c.php?g=159618&p=1045090) guide suggest that top level folders (such as your main project folder) should include your project title, a unique identifier and the date (year) of your project (e.g. `dataliteracies_XYZ_2020`).
 Your sub folders and individual files should follow a similar system, with an identifiable activity or project in the file name (e.g. a sub-folder of the project: `sections_xyz_2020`, a file in the project: `lessons_XYZ_2020.doc`).

 ### Keywords

-Do you remember the glossary terms from this section?

 - [Data](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/data.md)